nahom-zewdu/nahom-zewdu/README.md

 Full-Stack developer
 --------------------

-* 🌍  I'm based in Ethiopia, AA
+* 🌍  I'm based in Ethiopia
-* 🖥️  See my portfolio at [NahomZewdu.com](http://https://effulgent-nougat-2ebfe5.netlify.app/)
+* 🖥️  See my portfolio at [NahomZewdu](http://https://effulgent-nougat-2ebfe5.netlify.app/)
 * ✉️  You can contact me at [nahiyo86@gmail.com](mailto:nahiyo86@gmail.com)
 * 🧠  I'm learning Backend dev with Django
 * 🤝  I'm open to collaborating on Web development, specifically backend